Engelbert Endrass: World War II

 Endrass and six other U-boats intercepted Convoy SC 7 and sank many ships.
 U-46 sank three during the three-day battle.
 The commander followed this up with an attack on Convoy HX 79, sinking two ships.

 Five patrols later he received the Oak Leaves to his Knight's Cross.
-The presentation was made on 30 June 1941 by Adolf Hitler at the Führer Headquarters Wolfsschanze (Wolf's Lair) in Rastenburg (now Kętrzyn in Poland).
+The presentation was made on 30 June 1941 by Adolf Hitler at the Führer Headquarters of the Wolfsschanze (Wolf's Lair) in Rastenburg (now Kętrzyn in Poland).